FairgateLabs/rust-bitcoin-script-stack/README.md

 ### Conditionals
-For now, conditional branches are not supported as operations.
+For now, conditional branches are not 100% supported.
-Nonetheless conditionals that on each branch result in the same amount of variables consumed and produced can be implemented using the `custom` function and `define` to specify the resulting vars.
+The main constraint is that on each branch result in the same amount of variables consumed and produced needs to be the same.

+There are two ways of using it:
+With `custom` (or `custom_ex`) and writing the script as it is done in this example: `test_conditional` on [src/stack.rs](src/stack.rs)

+Or using `open_if` and `end_if`.
+The first function returns two copies of the stack, one for the true branch and one for the false branch.
-Take a look at `test_conditional` on [src/stack.rs](src/stack.rs) as an example.
+Take a look to the example:
+`test_open_if` on [src/stack.rs](src/stack.rs).
+Some internal branch debugging seems to be possible but it was not very well tested yet.

-At some point conditionals might be implemented as part of the lib, allowing debugging of each branch.
+At some point a different way to handle conditionals might be implemented as part of the lib, allowing bettery debugging of each branch.

 ### OP_IFDUP